vsillan/game-server-programming-course/presentations/intro.md

 Learn and use **MongoDb** as a database for the Web API

-Implement some of the patterns that make up a solid game server
+Implement some common patterns that make up a solid game server

 Note:

 - We focus on APIs they are more general purpose than real-time implementations
-- Some of the patterns presented in this course are not implemented on application level.
-The implementation for those is out of the scope of this course.

 ---